-The research methods used in this study are descriptive qualitative research method by explaining the condition of school financial management and finding information related to the accountability of aid using management functions starting from planning, organizing, implementing and monitoring, and analysis of fund financing The BOP uses percentage changes in the first, second and third quarters of 2017.
+The research methods used in this study are: 1). descriptive qualitative research method by explaining the condition of school financial management and finding information related to the accountability of aid using management functions starting from planning, organizing, implementing and monitoring, and 2). analysis of functions in the BOP uses percentage changes in the first, second and third quarters of 2017.
 Data collection techniques used in this study were interviews, observations, and documents relating to the accountability of education operational assistance funds.
 While the technique of checking the validity of the data uses triangulation of data sources, methods, investigators, and theories by: asking various questions to informants (the principal, the vice principal of the education affairs and curriculum, the head of school administration), checking various data sources, and utilizing various methods so checking the validity of the data can be done.